|Lehite PN||1.||Servant of LABAN (1 Nephi 4:35 (x2), 37; 16:7; 2 Nephi 1:30; 5:6; Alma 54:23)|

 - That “Shadday” is an epithet of the God of Israel is clear from Genesis 49:25.
 The KJV mistranslates it in this verse as “Almighty.”
 The JPS Tanakh, published by Oxford as The Jewish Study Bible (Oxford: Oxford University Press, 1999), translation transliterates the Hebrew, “El Shaddai.”
 HALOT derives šaddai from the Akkadian word for “mountain,” i.e., “mountain dwelling.”

-- HALOT The possiblity that ḫamm, *ḥam and ʿam ("people") can be confused with the various Semitic orthographies complicates the efforts to provide a clear etymology.
-This tripartite etymology is reflected in HALOT, which lists for ʿam three definitions, A. "father's brother," B. "clan, kin," and C. "people."
+- HALOT's tripartite etymology A. "father's brother," B. "clan, kin," and C. "people," makes it difficult enough in Hebrew.
+The possibility that ḫm, ḥm and ʿmn ("people") can be confused with the various Semitic orthographies only complicates the efforts to provide a clear etymology.
 In the Mari PNs, ḫamm, meaning "paternal uncle," and ʿam, an Amorite divine name, possibly from *ḥam and possibly meaning "father-in'-law," are not confused.
 See H. Huffmon, Ammmonite Personal Names in the Mari Texts (Baltimore: Johns Hopkins University Press, 1965), 166 and 196-7.

 - The most widely known example of the vocable ʿām in an ancient Semitic name is the famous Old Babylonian ruler Hammurapi, where ḫammu is the East Semitic reflex of West Semitic ʿām.